ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v42.md

 {: #relnotes_v42}

 This release includes new features, component updates, usability enhancements, and bug fixes.

+## Updates for VMware Solutions Shared
+{: #relnotes_v42-shared}

+This release applies the following updates when you order {{site.data.keyword.cloud}} for VMware® Solutions Shared instances.

+### Veeam Backup and Replication V11
+{: #relnotes_v42-shared-veeam}

+Starting with the 4.2 release, VMware Solutions Shared instances provide Veeam Backup and Replication V11 for the Veeam Cloud Connect Replication ready-to-use service.

+For more information about the compatibility requirements between Veeam service providers and tenants, see [Product versions in Veeam Cloud Connect infrastructure](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_versions.html?ver=110){:external}.

 ## Updates for VMware Solutions Dedicated
 {: #relnotes_v42-dedicated}